awsdocs/elb-network-load-balancers-user-guide/doc_source/create-target-group.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation pane, under **LOAD BALANCING**, choose **Target Groups**\.
+1. In the navigation pane, under **Load Balancing**, choose **Target Groups**\.

 1. Choose **Create target group**\.

-1. For **Target group name**, type a name for the target group\.
-This name must be unique per region per account, can have a maximum of 32 characters, must contain only alphanumeric characters or hyphens, and must not begin or end with a hyphen\.
+1. For **Target group name**, enter a name for the target group\.
+This name must be unique per Region per account, can have a maximum of 32 characters, must contain only alphanumeric characters or hyphens, and must not begin or end with a hyphen\.

 1. For **Protocol**, choose a protocol as follows:
    + If the listener protocol is TCP, choose **TCP** or **TCP\_UDP**\.